 Cycling: 20 miles; Terrain: flat and gently rolling hills.

 This morning we ride back to Polače, where we board our catamaran and sail to Sobra, a lovely village and harbor located near the center of Mljet Island.
 From here, we cycle to Saplunara at the southern tip of the island.
 The winding country road cutting through the green hills takes us high above the water – the views over the Adriatic are breathtaking!
 Once in Saplunara, we set sail to the Elafiti Islands, an archipelago stretching northwest of Dubrovnik.
 Only the largest of these islands, Koločep, Lopud, and Šipan are populated.
 They have a long history, thought to be inhabited since ancient times; churches, chapels, and crumbling villas dot the landscape with a mixture of pre-Romanesque, Gothic, and Renaissance styles.
 Our stop for the night is Šipan Island.
 All meals included.

 Cycling options: 10-33 miles; Terrain: flat to hilly (with grades up to 10%).

-We provide one group transfer to Dubrovnik international airport for flights home.
+We provide one group transfer to Dubrovnik airport for flights home.
 Breakfast included if flight departure time allows.

 Note on Itinerary